 One element that can have an influence on customer satisfaction and repurchase intentions is the emergence of customer trust in the product brands they use.
 Perceptions of brand trust can also help increase customer confidence, which can encourage customers to repurchase a product or service.
 Trust arises in response to transactions that have been carried out by customers.
 The trust given by customers is a valuable value that must be maintained and maintained by the company in order to increase customer satisfaction with the services provided.
 This indicates that increasing the level of trust is the most appropriate indicator in measuring customer satisfaction with the services received.
 Brand trust is the level of customer confidence that the brand is reliable and can meet their expectations (Chaudhuri & Holbrook, 2001).
-It has been proven by Tuti & Sulistia (2022) which states that brand trust has a positive impact on customer satisfaction.
-Furthermore, another study conducted by Subawa et al., (2020) shows that brand trust has a significantly positive relationship with repurchase intentions.
+This has been proven by Tuti & Sulistia (2022) which states that brand trust has a positive and significant impact on customer satisfaction.
+Furthermore, other research conducted by Subawa et al., (2020) shows that brand trust has a positive and significant influence on repurchase intentions.

-One important element that must be considered to achieve customer satisfaction and repurchase intentions is product innovation.
-One of the keys to success in the culinary industry is not to be afraid to innovate.
-Business actors must continue to innovate to increase customer satisfaction and increase consumer repurchase intentions.
-Therefore, Pizza Hut always makes a new breakthrough by observing the development of market trends that are developing in society.
+In the culinary industry, product innovation is a key factor in winning business competition.
+Companies must innovate to create brand trust, increase customer satisfaction and encourage repeat purchase intentions.
+Therefore, Pizza Hut always makes new breakthroughs by looking at the development of market trends that are developing in society.
 This restaurant must continue to innovate its products to meet consumer needs and tastes.
-Innovation is needed to make products different from competitors and to make them superior to others.
+Innovation is needed to make products different from competitors and make them superior to others.
 Product innovation is a procedure for identifying, preparing, and providing new goods or benefits that have not been offered in the market before (Kotler & Keller, 2016).
 This is proven by previous research conducted by Adiwijaya et al., (2021) which found that product innovation affects brand trust.
 Furthermore, in another study conducted by Chukwunwem & Ndubueze (2021) found that product innovation has a positive and significant impact on customer satisfaction and repurchase intentions.

-Apart from product innovation factors, one of the factors that can influence customer trust in a brand, customer satisfaction and repurchase intentions is lifestyle.
-Lifestyle is the way a person shows their status in a group.
+Apart from product innovation factors, lifestyle is also a factor that can affect customer trust in a brand, customer satisfaction and repurchase intentions.
+Lifestyle is the way a person shows his status in a group.
 This status is obtained through actions that are considered symbols of the group (Scheys, 2013).
-The relationship between brand trust and lifestyle is very close.
-The values, preferences and needs of consumers in their daily lives are reflected in their lifestyles.
-Consumer trust in brands tends to increase when the brand can adapt itself by offering products or services that match their lifestyle.
-This is supported by previous research conducted by Mafea et al., (2023) which states that lifestyle has a significant positive effect on customer satisfaction.
+Brand trust and lifestyle have a very close relationship.
+The values, preferences and needs of customers in their daily lives are reflected in their lifestyle.
+Customer trust in the brand tends to increase when the brand can adapt itself by offering products or services that match their lifestyle.
+This is supported by previous research conducted by Mafea et al., (2023) which states that lifestyle has a positive and significant effect on customer satisfaction.
+Other research also shows that lifestyle has a positive and significant influence on repurchase intentions (Tang & Maro, 2022).
+Therefore, the purpose of this study is to investigate the effect of product innovation and lifestyle on brand trust, customer satisfaction and repurchase intention.